JeremyTallant/sales_dashboard/README.md

 ## Project Overview
 The primary objective of this project is to conduct an exploratory analysis of the Global Superstore dataset, which comprises data on sales, customers, and shipping details from multiple countries.
 Our goal is to uncover insights, trends, and patterns that can assist in making informed business decisions.
 The findings will be showcased in an interactive dashboard, facilitating easy exploration and interpretation of the data.
 ## Data
 The dataset in the `Global_Superstore2.xlsx` file contains a collection of 51,290 orders from a global superstore, covering a time frame from 01/01/2011 to 12/31/2014.
-The data spans multiple countries and includes information on sales, shipping, and customer details.
 Each row represents an individual order, and the dataset is comprised of both categorical and numerical columns.
 A brief description of each column is provided in the table below:

 | Column Name    | Description                                             | Data Type      |
 | -------------- | ------------------------------------------------------- | -------------- |